Cache-to-Cache: Direct Semantic Communication Between Large Language Models

 (2) \textbf{Dynamic weighting module} applies an input-aware head modulation layer to dynamically reweight the projected information.

-(3) \textbf{Learnable gate} introduces a trainable per-layer gate value that decides whether to inject the Sharer’s context.
-The value applies a Gumbel-sigmoid with temperature annealing to smoothly transition from differentiable during training to binary at inference.
+(3) \textbf{Learnable gate} introduces a trainable per-layer gate value that decides whether to inject the Sharer's context.
+The gate applies a Gumbel-sigmoid with temperature annealing to smoothly transition from differentiable during training to binary at inference.